The key to hiking comfort is layering your clothes. For this to work, you need the best base layer as your foundation.

-Next-to-skin long underwear needs to provide good temperature regulation, breathe well and not restrict your movement.
-It also needs to do a good job of moving sweat and moisture away from your skin so you don’t get cold once you stand still.
+Your long underwear layer needs to provide good temperature regulation, whilst not restricting your movement.
+It does this by moving sweat and moisture away from your skin so you don’t get cold once you stand still.

-This is not a layer you’ll be taking off so it needs to do all of this while remaining comfortable throughout the day
+This is not a layer you’ll be taking off, so it needs to remain comfortable throughout the day.

 At a Glance:

 - SmartWool NTS Mid250 Zip T – Top quality Merino, pricey

 - Arcteryx RHO AR Zip Neck – Best in class synthetic, pricey

 - Rab Merino+ 120 LS Zip Top – You won’t go wrong with this one

 - Outdoor Research Sequence – Excellent blend, odor-free!

 - Minus33 Merino Isolation – Solid Merino base layer

 - ColdPruf Platinum Dual Layer – Great for very cold weather